 Buying ALL the stuff

-Do not buy EVERYTHING in the world for a newborn baby.
+Do not buy EVERYTHING in the world for a newborn baby and ensure you create a basic budget.
 We all do it, we think we need the entire Internet’s worth of baby stuff so spend a small (okay, large) fortune on things to dress the baby in, things to transport the baby in, things to entertain the baby with, things to help the baby sleep, things to ensure they will come out of Oxford University with a first class honours degree.
 You do not need HALF of this shit.
 Yet we buy it anyway, as we won’t be told.
 That’s until you have twins.
 Then you need everything and more – twice.

 Children don’t like sleep